Chemaclass/php-best-practices/team-work/agile.md

 #### Communication

-- Everyone is part of the team and we communicate face to face daily.
+- Everyone is part of the team, and we communicate face to face daily.
 - We will work together on everything from requirements to code.
 - We will create the best solution to our problem that we can together.